Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 }
 ```

-The following code in `ToDoListController.cs` catches the `WebApiMsalUiRequiredException` exception and redirects to consent Uri.
+The following code in `ToDoListController.cs` catches the `WebApiMsalUiRequiredException` exception thrown by `HandleChallengeFromWebApi` method as explained above.
+Further it Redirects to `consentUri` that is retrieved from exception message.
+Admin needs to consent as `user.read.all` permission requires admin approval.

-TODO: Explain why it is needed?

 ```csharp
 public async Task<IActionResult> Create()